SwanseaUniversityMedical/concept-library/README.md

 4. Continue with Step (3) above

 # 3. Setup without Docker
+> [!WARNING]
->***[!]
-Note:** Unlike [2.
+> Unlike [2.
 Setup with Docker](#2-Setup-with-Docker), this method of setting up and using the Concept Library is not recommended.
 Containerisation is a much more suitable method if you intend to develop or host the Concept Library application.

 If you decide to continue, please note that we would not be able to offer advice outside of what is detailed below - please take this into consideration when deciding which method you would like to use.*

 ## 3.1.
 Prerequisites